SatoruGojo16/etl-glue-hospital-patients-claims-analytics/README.md

 An end-to-end AWS Data Engineering project demonstrating the design and implementation of a scalable ETL pipeline using AWS Glue, Amazon S3, and Amazon Redshift.

-This project processes hospital patient and claims data through a structured multi-layer architecture and prepares analytics-ready datasets for reporting and business intelligence.
+This project processes hospital patient and claims data through a structured Medallion architecture and prepares analytics-ready datasets for reporting and business intelligence.

 ---